Spellfire: Editions

-The first release had a selection of 400 cards, which included cards from the Forgotten Realms, Dark Sun, and Greyhawk settings.
-The basic set came packaged in a double deck (55 cards per deck), in three levels of rarity (Common, Uncommon, and Rare), and booster packs were also sold which included 25 additional cards not available in the basic set.
+The first release had a selection of 400 cards, which included cards based on the Forgotten Realms, Dark Sun, and Greyhawk settings.
+The basic set was packaged as a double deck (55 cards per deck), with three different levels of rarity (Common, Uncommon, and Rare), and booster packs were also sold which contained 25 more cards that were not available in the basic set.

 The second edition starter pack fixed some misprints and replaced 20 first edition cards with 20 different chase cards.
 The artwork for the new chase cards consisted mostly of photos with fantasy-related artifacts or people in costume.
 The rest of this set remained identical to the first edition.
 The Ravenloft, Dragonlance, and Forgotten Realms booster series were released soon after the second edition.
 These were well received by players.

 The third edition starter made some significant changes by adding powers to cards that previously had none, without changing the names and artwork.
 There were also significant rules corrections and updates.
 The Artifacts, Powers, Underdark, Runes & Ruins, and Birthright booster series added many new dimensions to the game.

-The fourth edition came in a red and black double-pack, and featured 520 cards taken from every expansion and mainline set, augmented by over 200 new designs.
+The fourth edition came in a red and black double-pack, and featured 520 cards pulled from each expansion set as well as the mainline set, with more than 200 new designs.
 Some cards that were not updated for the 3rd edition were changed with this release.
-The red box in this twin-deck pack included a 55-card deck playable directly from the packet, while the black box included a set of revised rules and a booster pack of 12 cards from the Dragonomicon expansion.
+The red box in this twin-deck pack included a 55-card deck that can be played as-is, while the black box included a set of revised rules and a booster pack of 12 cards from the Draconomicon expansion.
 By the time the fourth edition starter pack made its debut, the future of TSR was uncertain, leading to production problems.
 Three more booster series, Draconomicon, Nightstalkers, and Dungeons, were released.
 Though they all sold out immediately, these sets were produced in small quantities.
 Shortly thereafter, Wizards of the Coast bought out TSR.

 Before it was discontinued, Spellfire was released in six languages (English, Spanish, Portuguese, Italian, German, and French) and four editions, as well as having eleven expansions or "booster sets".
 Several years after Wizards of the Coast acquired TSR, they announced that they would be re-releasing Spellfire, but the project was canceled.